Why Making Friends At Work Matters

 To show up as a true friend and ally at work:

-- Focus on Intentions and Impact: Ensure your actions match your positive intentions.
+- Focus on Intentions and Impact: Ensure that your actions align with your positive intentions.

 - Practice Active Listening: Give your full attention during interactions.